 Step 2: Fit the connectors into the frame to form a square.

-Step 3: Cut four strips of velcro and position across bottom of body.
+Step 3: Cut four strips of velcro and position across the bottom of the body.

 Step 4: Stick hip belt onto velcro and slide straps into the body’s hooks.